“This post may contain affiliate links. Please read my disclosure for more info.

 - How you spend your money – what you consider neccessary.

-I’m not saying you should become a minimalist.
-But it’s surprising how many things we surround ourselves with that may have served us at one time, but no longer do.
+I’m not suggesting you should become a minimalist.
+But it’s surprising how many things we accumulate that may have served us at one time, but no longer do.

 And keeping it all can anchor you in the past.